redroguea1/mern-hackathon/README.md

 - Once each Team Member (collaborator) accepts the invite emailed to them, they will be able to push directly to the repo - avoiding the necessity to fork the repo and issue pull requests when contributing code!

-- Still in your `~/code/sei-cafe-codealong` folder that you synced with earlier, let's remove the current `origin` remote:  `git remote remove origin`.
+- In the cloned repo, let's remove the current `origin` remote:  `git remote remove origin`.

 - Now add a new remote that points to the URL of the new GH repo you provided the other Team Members:  `git remote add origin <paste url here>`

 - Run this to push the starter code to the new repo: `git push -u --force origin main`.

-- You can rename your `sei-cafe-codealong` folder to `mern-hackathon` if you wish.

 Good job!